givasile/effector/docs/design.md

 - **`eval_heter(feature, xs)` → `(T,)`** — the heterogeneity curve h(xs).
-  h is the *variance* of the method's own per-instance effect object (PDP: centered ICE levels; DerPDP: d-ICE slopes; (RH)ALE: per-bin slope variance as a step function; ShapDP: the residual spline).
-Variance internally, std only at the plot layer. **No centering kwarg** — h is invariant to centering, and the signature enforces it.
+  h is the *variance* of the method's own per-instance effect object (PDP: centered ICE levels; DerPDP: d-ICE slopes; (RH)ALE: per-bin slope variance as a step function; ShapDP: the interpolated per-bin φ variance).
+  Variance
+  internally, std only at the plot layer. **No centering kwarg** — h is invariant to centering, and the signature enforces it.
 Every plotted band/error-bar equals `eval_heter` (R1 extended to heterogeneity).